meliodas0n/sys_arch/README.md

       the role of protocols, and network layers.

   ##### Books:
-    "Computer Organization and Design: The Hardware/Software Interface" by David A. Patterson and John L. Hennessy: This book is a solid foundation for understanding how computers are built and how hardware and software interact.
+    "Computer Organization and Design: The Hardware/Software Interface" -- David A. Patterson and John L. Hennessy -> This book is a solid foundation for understanding how computers are built and how hardware and software interact.

-    "Operating System Concepts" by Abraham Silberschatz, Peter B. Galvin, and Greg Gagne: This textbook covers operating system fundamentals, including process management, memory management, and file systems.
+    "Operating System Concepts" -- Abraham Silberschatz, Peter B. Galvin, and Greg Gagne -> This textbook covers operating system fundamentals, including process management, memory management, and file systems.

 ### 2. Intermediate Concepts